timsbiomed/tccm-model/docs/core/entrydescription/index.md

     * [PredicateReference➞name](PredicateReference_name.md)
  * [role](role.md)
     * [SourceAndRoleReference➞role](SourceAndRoleReference_role.md)
- * [schema](schema.md) - If the format of the document involves an XML encoding, this contains the URI of a document that carries the corresponding XML Schema or DTD.
+ * [schema](schema.md) - If the format of the document involves an XML encoding, this contains the URI of a document that carries
     * [OpaqueData➞schema](OpaqueData_schema.md)
  * [synopsis](synopsis.md) - A summary of the role and purpose of the actual reference
     * [NameAndMeaningReference➞synopsis](NameAndMeaningReference_synopsis.md)
  * [uri](uri.md)
     * [NameAndMeaningReference➞uri](NameAndMeaningReference_uri.md)
     * [PredicateReference➞uri](PredicateReference_uri.md)
  * [value](value.md) - The instance value.
-Note that instance value should be encoded in such a way that it allows embedded structures.
-As an example, in XML Schema, this encoding should be to xs:anyType or an equivalent.
+Note that instance value should be encoded in such a way that it allows embedded
     * [OpaqueData➞value](OpaqueData_value.md)

 ### Types